 - 1. Execute safely a series of experiments (E). - 2.
 Use laboratory equipment to generate data and monitor the performance of circuits and systems (E). - 3.
 Analyse experimental or computational results and determine their strength and validity (E). - 4.
-Prepare technical reports, individually and as part of a group. - 5.
-Give technical presentations, individually and as part of a group. - 6.
+Prepare technical reports. - 5.
+Give technical presentations. - 6.
 Use the scientific literature effectively (E). - 7.
 Take notes effectively. - 8.
 Use computational tools and packages (E). - 9.
-Apply the appropriate mathematical tools for the solution of problems in electrical and electronic engineering (E).

-- 10. Apply the correct model to use in the analysis of an electrical and electronic engineering circuits system.
-(E). - 11.
+Apply the appropriate mathematical tools for the solution of problems in electrical and electronic engineering (E). - 10.
+Apply the correct model to use in the analysis of an electrical and electronic engineering circuits system.(E). - 11.
 Apply the correct computer techniques to use for the analysis of electrical and electronic engineering problems and synthesis of circuits and systems.
 (E). - 12.
 Apply project management techniques to the organisation of small projects (E). - 13.
-Design circuits and systems (E). - 14.
-Report critically on the engineering procedures of organisations
+Design circuits and systems (E).